weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 first.

-10.23 Theorem Suppose T is a c'-mapping of an open set E = R" into an open set V.< R™, Sis a €'-mapping of V into an open set W = RF, and is a k-form in W, so that wg is a k-form in V and both (wg) and wgy are k-forms in E, where ST is defined by (ST)(x) = S(T (x)).
+10.23 Theorem Suppose T is a c'-mapping of an open set E = R" into an open set V.< R™, Sis a  \in '-mapping of V into an open set W = RF, and is a k-form in W, so that wg is a k-form in V and both (wg) and wgy are k-forms in E, where ST is defined by (ST)(x) = S(T (x)).
 Then an (ws)r = 0st.